Michael Schmidt (photographer)

 Michael Schmidt (6 October 1945 – 24 May 2014) was a German photographer.
 His subjects of interest were Berlin and "the weight of German identity in modern history."

-In 1965 Schmidt began photographing the streets, buildings and people of West Berlin in a semi-documentary approach.
-He went on to make a series of "ambitious projects" there, all in black and white and becoming more impressionistic, until his death in 2014.
+In 1965, Schmidt began photographing the streets, buildings and people of West Berlin in a semi-documentary approach.
+He went on to make a series of "ambitious projects" there, nearly all in black and white and becoming more impressionistic, until his death in 2014.
 Each project was exhibited, then published as a book.
-Schmidt was a member of the Düsseldorf School of Photography.

 In 1976, he founded the Werkstatt für Photographie (Workshop for Photography) in Berlin.

 U-nit-y was exhibited at the Museum of Modern Art in New York City in 1996, Frauen was shown at the Berlin Biennale in 2010 and Lebensmittel, a series about the global food industry, at the Venice Biennale in 2013.
 A retrospective of his work was held at Haus der Kunst in Munich in 2010.
 His book Waffenruhe (1987) was included in Parr and Badger's The Photobook: A History, Volume II.
 He died in 2014, a couple of days after winning the Prix Pictet for Lebensmittel.